Kohoku, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Ensure that you pick the necessary kind.
-A lot of adapters on sale are just plugs and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most countries.
+A plug adapter that supports outlet types A and B. Take care to pick the correct type.
+The majority of adapters on sale are simply plug changers and expect your electronics to convert the voltage themselves.
+If your electronics can't do that they could burn up.
+This one works in most locations.

 A portable power bank, like this one